hammzj/cypress-page-object/README.md

 ## The base class: `ElementCollection`

+*Note: All examples below have selectors for [MaterialUI](https://mui.com/material-ui/) root classes.*

 An "element collection" is what the name implies: it is a collection of element selectors, class properties, utility functions, and application actions, that define how Cypress can interact with a component or page in an application.